CMMC Terms

 Spearphishing

-An email or electronic communications scam targeted towards a specific individual, organization, or business.
+An email or electronic communications scam targeted toward a specific individual, organization, or business.

 Spoofing